apache/incubator-devlake-website/docs/Plugins/customize.md

 > POST /plugins/customize/csvfiles/issues.csv

 The HTTP `Content-Type` must be `multipart/form-data`, and the form should have three fields:

-- `file`: the CSV file
+- `file`: The CSV file
 - `boardId`: It will be written to the `id` field of the `boards` table, the `board_id` field of `board_issues`, and the `_raw_data_params` field of `issues`
 - `boardName`: It will be written to the `name` field of the `boards` table

 Upload a CSV file and import it to the `issues` table via this API.
 There should be no extra fields in the file except the `labels` field, and if the field value is `NULL`, it should be `NULL` in the CSV instead of the empty string.
 DevLake will parse the CSV file and store it in the `issues` table, where the `labels` are stored in the `issue_labels` table.
 If the `boardId` does not appear, a new record will be created in the boards table.
 The `board_issues` table will be updated at the same time as the import.
 The following is an issues.CSV file sample: